glowkeeper/P3D/docs/assignment/reportTemplate.md

 ## Summary

-My scene demonstrates all the essential elements introduced throughout the labs, such as lighting, materials and textures, 3D physics, first-person controllers, scripting and animation.
-It also incorporates some particle effects when...
+My scene demonstrates all the essential elements introduced throughout the labs, such as lighting, materials and textures, 3D physics, modelling, scripting, animation, sound and particle systems.
+It also incuds an ethereal element when...

 ## Future Work